4 General principles [intro]

 3)3)

-“Correct execution” can include undefined behavior, depending on the data being processed; see [intro.defs] and [intro.execution].
+“Correct execution” can include undefined behavior and erroneous behavior, depending on the data being processed; see [intro.defs] and [intro.execution].

 4)4)